Beyond Bogoliubov Dynamics: Introduction

 In conclusion, our approximation scheme provides a computationally efficient perturbative algorithm for the analysis of the mean-field dynamics, which yields $N$-independent corrections.
-In the NLS and Gross--Pitaevskii scaling regimes, where the interaction scales as $ N^{-1+3\beta}v(N^{\beta}x)$ for $0<\beta \leq 1$ (in three dimensions), the correlations are larger due to the singular interaction.
-We conjecture that our method can be extended to regimes with $\beta>0$, at least for small values of $\beta$.
+In the NLS and Gross--Pitaevskii scaling regimes, where the interaction scales as $ N^{-1+3\tilde{\beta}}v(N^{\tilde{\beta}}x)$ for $0<\tilde{\beta} \leq 1$ (in three dimensions), the correlations are larger due to the singular interaction.
+We conjecture that our method can be extended to regimes with $\tilde{\beta}>0$, at least for small values of $\tilde{\beta}$.
 However, the $N$-independence of the corrections might be hard to achieve.
+We also expect that our results can be extended to a class of pair interactions including the repulsive Coulomb potential in three dimensions, but this is certainly harder to prove.

 We conclude with an overview of closely related results.
 To the best of our knowledge, the first derivation of higher order corrections is due to Ginibre and Velo \cite{ginibre1980,ginibre1980_2}.
 They consider the classical field limit $\hbar\to0$ of the dynamics generated by a Hamiltonian $\mathcal{H}$ on Fock space, which is such that $\mathcal{H}\big|_{\fH^N}=\HN$ upon identification $\hbar\equiv 1/N$.
 Working in the Heisenberg picture, they expand $\mathcal{H}$ in a power series of $\tfrac{1}{\sqrt{N}} a(t)-\pt$, effectively separating the (classical) motion of the condensate from the excitations, and study the unitary time evolution $W(t,s)$ of the operators $b(t)=C(\sqrt{N}\varphi(0))^* \big(a(t)-\sqrt{N}\pt \big)C(\sqrt{N}\varphi(0))$.
 Here, $C$ is the Weyl operator, which implements the $c$-number substitution for coherent initial data (similar to \eqref{eqn:decomp}).
 The authors construct a Dyson expansion of the unitary group $W(t,s)$ in terms of the time evolution generated by the Bogoliubov Hamiltonian and prove that the expansion is Borel summable for bounded interaction potentials \cite{ginibre1980} and strongly asymptotic for a class of unbounded potentials \cite{ginibre1980_2}.